alchemy-fullstack-js-summer-2018/ripe-banana/README.md

-Written by Robyn Navarro and Antreo Pukay.

 This is a film review API that stores reviews for films, along with cast and studios involved in the film as well as reviews.
+This version includes authentication.

 Have installed: